amxnsxngh/CourseConnect/README.md

 # CourseConnect
-User-friendly platform that connects students seeking tutoring assistance with peer tutors across various subjects.
+Hackathon project to make an User-friendly platform that connects students seeking tutoring assistance with peer tutors.